Random Quantum Maps and Their Associated Quantum Markov Chains: Classical Random Maps and Markov Chains

 \section{Classical Random Maps and Markov Chains}

 Let $X,Y$ be compact spaces.
-A \emph{kernel} is a weak*-continuous mapping $\c{K}:X\to\c{P}(Y)$.
-We often represents $\c{K}$ as a mapping $X\times\c{B}(Y)\to[0,1]$ given by $(x,B)\mapsto(\c{K}x)(B)$ where $\c{B}(Y)$ denotes the $\sigma$-algebra of Borel sets in $Y$.
-A \emph{transition} is a weak*-continuous linear mapping $\c{T}:\c{M}(X)\to\c{M}(Y)$ that transforms probability measures to probability measures, and a \emph{Feller-Markov operator} (FMO) is a unit-preserving positive linear mapping $\c{F}:\c{C}(Y)\to\c{C}(X)$.
+A weak*-continuous mapping $\c{K}:X\to\c{P}(Y)$ is called a (probability transition) \emph{kernel} from $X$ to $Y$.
+The kernel $\c{K}$ often is identified by the mapping $X\times\c{B}(Y)\to[0,1]$ defined by $(x,B)\mapsto(\c{K}x)(B)$ where $\c{B}(Y)$ denotes the $\sigma$-algebra of Borel sets in $Y$.
+A \emph{transition} from $X$ to $Y$, is a weak*-continuous linear mapping $\c{T}:\c{M}(X)\to\c{M}(Y)$ that transforms probability measures to probability measures, and a \emph{Feller-Markov operator} (FMO) from $\c{C}(X)$ to $\c{C}(Y)$, is a unit-preserving positive linear mapping $\c{F}:\c{C}(Y)\to\c{C}(X)$.
 It is well-known that FMOs are exactly unit-preserving completely positive linear mappings between commutative C*-algebras.
 There are canonical one-to-one correspondences between these three classes of objects: For a kernel $\c{K}$ the assignment $f\mapsto(x\mapsto\int_Yf\r{d}(\c{K}x))$ defines a FMO; the adjoint of any FMO is a transition; and for any transition $\c{T}$ the assignment $x\mapsto\c{T}(\delta_x)$ defines a kernel.
-Let $\c{C}(X,Y)$ denote the space of all continuous maps from $X$ to $Y$ endowed with compact-open topology.
-Any random continuous map from $X$ to $Y$ may be identified by a Borel probability measure $\nu$ on $\c{C}(X,Y)$.
-At least in the case that $Y$ is metrizable we can associate to $\nu$ a kernel $\c{K}_\nu:X\to\c{P}(Y)$ defined by

-We say that a kernel $\c{K}:X\to\c{P}(Y)$ is \emph{implemented by} $\nu$ if $\c{K}=\c{K}_\nu$.
-The following natural question and its variants have been studied by many authors, see for instance \cite{BlumenthalCorson2,Jost1,Rebowski1}: \begin{question} \emph{Which kernels $\c{K}:X\to\c{P}(Y)$ are implemented by probability measures on $\c{C}(X,Y)$?}\end{question} In order to define the noncommutative analogue of random maps we need the following \emph{restriction} and reformulation of the above notion.
-(Indeed the analogue of $\c{C}(X,Y)$ for noncommutative spaces often dose not exist or can not be described by a C*-algebra.
-Also note that even for ordinary compact spaces $X,Y$ the space $\c{C}(X,Y)$ often is not locally compact and hence the natural function algebra on $\c{C}(X,Y)$ is a pro-C*-algebras \cite{Phillips1}.
-See also Remark \ref{2109210555}.)